HusamDin/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles lists current working directory files and subdirectories in long format 4-listfiles lists current working directory hidden files and subdirectories in long format 5-listfiles lists current working directory hidden files and subdirectories in long format with UIDS
+3-listfiles lists current working directory files and subdirectories in long format 4-listfiles lists current working directory hidden files and subdirectories in long format 5-listfiles lists current working directory hidden files and subdirectories in long format with UIDS 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory